tuhiproject/tuhi/README.md

       property is set to False.

-      Once this signal has been sent, all devices announced through PairableDevice signals should be considered invalidated.
-Attempting to Pair() one of the devices after the SearchStopped() signal may result in an error.
+      Once this signal has been sent, all devices announced through UnregisteredDevice signals should be considered invalidated.
+Attempting to Register() one of the devices after the SearchStopped() signal may result in an error.

       In case of error, the argument is a negative errno.